 Lets talk about green chiles

 I love green chiles dearly.
-It was just last fall that we took a trip to the New Mexico Chile Festival in Hatch and came back with the mildest chiles they had.
-Which, by the way, were still incredibly hot.
-My husband is Mexican and even he gave me the side eye when I used them to whip up some amazing cornbread.
+It was just a few years ago that I took a trip to the New Mexico Chile Festival in Hatch and came back with the mildest chiles they had.
+Which, by the way, mild are still incredibly hot.

 Instant Pot Salsa Verde White Chicken Chili